logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -DatasourceExcludeFilter
-Specifies the filter for excluding specific datasources.
+A filter pattern to exclude specific datasources.
-By default, no datasources are excluded.
+Defaults to null (no exclusions).

 ```yaml
 Type: String